 The various documents required for Post Office FD scheme are mentioned below -

-The Post Office TD accounts offer tailored periods of investment to meet a variety of savings goals, from short-term financial planning, to longer-term goals.
-This period of investing provides a range expected timelines that savers can choose in relation to their needs.
 For example, someone may have needs such as short-term financial emergencies, educational needs, or retirement savings.
 Shorter tenures could and might be more appropriate for holiday planning, or gadget purchasing, whilst the 5-year term offers a tax advantage and is most appropriate for long-term planning.
 Investors can choose between:

 The actual principal invested becomes eligible for payment upon maturity, or the end of a player's select deposition commitment (1, 2, 3 or 5 years) from the time the account was opened.

-Upon maturity, the entire payment (as well as interest accrued), will be paid to the account holder.
-Investments which are not renewed or extended will receive no interest after the maturity date.
 So fairly renewal is important if the account is to continue to earn returns from the period of investment.
 This is a great assurance as it means the scheme acts as genuine fixed deposit once provided ensuring limits to returns, securing the capacity to repay at the end of the selected terms.

 The Post Office TD scheme allows account holders to extend their account upon maturity for the same tenure to encourage a long-term savings habit.